CaseyBennington/caseybennington.github.io/about.md

 ###### Hey There!

 Thanks for checking out my portfolio.
-I'm going to go ahead and make the assumption that since you are reading this, you would like to learn me about me.
+I'm going to go ahead and make the assumption that since you are reading this, you would like to learn more about me.

 My name is Casey Bennington and I am a problem solver.
-I have a back ground in accounting, consulting, and web development.
+I have a background in accounting, consulting, and web development.
-I love being able to solve problems for clients and be able to see their amazing results.
+I love being able to solve problems for clients and being able to see their amazing results.
 Software development is the platform of the future and I am riding the wave.

 A "quick" summary of my official education.
 I hold a BS and MS in Accounting and Information Systems from prestigious Virginia Tech, an IT: Database & Program Developer, and an IT: Web Programmer Certificates from Virginia Western Community College.
 I also have completed Thinkful's Front-End Web Development course and am currently enrolled in Bloc's FullStack program.